jupyter/jupyter_client/docs/messaging.rst

 - ``data`` key in stream messages renamed to ``text`` for consistency with the notebook format.
-- ``application/json`` in mimebundles should be unpacked JSON data, not a double-serialized JSON strong.
+- ``application/json`` in mimebundles should be unpacked JSON data, not a double-serialized JSON string.

 Inspection: